-- However, the amount of time you need in the sun to make enough vitamin D depends on your skin type, time of day or year and where you are in the world.
+- The amount of time you need in the sun to make enough vitamin D in the UK depends on your skin type and the time of day or year.

-- You don’t need to sunbathe to get enough vitamin D. Most people in the UK can make enough vitamin D by spending short periods of time in the sun in their daily life without sun protection.
+- You don’t need to sunbathe to get enough vitamin D. Most people in the UK can make enough by spending short periods of time in the sun without sun protection.

-How much sun do we need to get enough vitamin D?
+Do I need to sunbathe to get enough vitamin D?

 Who may not be getting enough vitamin D?

-People who are most likely to be at risk of vitamin D deficiency include:
+People who are at higher risk of vitamin D deficiency include:

-- People with naturally brown or black skin from African, Afro-Caribbean or South Asian backgrounds.
+- People with naturally brown or dark brown skin

-- People who have low or no exposure to the sun.
-For example, those who are housebound, confined indoors or who usually wear clothes that covers up most of their skin when outdoors.
+- People who usually wear clothes that cover up most of their skin when outdoors

 - People over the age of 65